Bright Wire is an open source machine learning library for .NET with GPU support.

 The base library includes all machine learning algorithms and CPU based linear algebra:

-If you have a Keplar or better NVIDIA GPU then you can add GPU support with:
+If you have a Keplar or better NVIDIA GPU and have installed Cuda Toolkit then you can add GPU support with:

 The data table is Bright Wire's workhorse data type.
 Data tables are the single way to describe data for machine learning in BrightWire.